xiaohangsu/Blog/source/_posts/TweetMap.md

 What Tweet Map does, is for each polling ajax request for data, backend check if there still is connected and TweetQueue has new Tweets, if not, create a new Connection for streaming.

+### Rate Limit
+This is an problem haunting me for a while.
+I finally came up with a way to solve this.

+Unlike reconnection or Rate Limit in common sense, Rate Limit here actually is limitation for Users to get unlimited tweets data (If so, there twitter will not get any benefits form it :)).
+So basically what TweetMap do is when request reached the limitation, the whole system would restart to start getting tweets with a new request.

 ## Back End

 For backend, I used [**promise**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for each API to avoid callback hell.